turingschool/backend-curriculum-site/module1/projects/sorting_cards.md

 # Iteration 2: Storing Cards in a Deck and The Round

-Let's store the cards in a deck.
-Be sure to use TDD to create an object that has this interaction pattern:
+Let's store the cards in a Deck.

 ```ruby
 card_1 = Card.new("3","Hearts")